 Officers and employees who can provide additional insights into the matters to be discussed are requested to be present during the scheduled Board and Board Committee meetings.
 Management also furnishes monthly reports to the Board to provide sufficient information as to the results of operations and other matters for information and action of the Board.

-The 2019 Annual Performance Scorecard included the Corporation's Vision, Mission and Strategies was reviewed and approved by BOD prior to submission to GCG.
-No changes in the Vision and Mission was adopted for 2019.
+The 2020 Annual Performance Scorecard which included the Corporation's Vision, Mission and Strategies was reviewed and approved by BOD prior to submission to GCG.
+No changes in the Vision and Mission were adopted by the Board for 2020 based on their review and deliberation.

-Summary of Board of Directors Attendance for the Year 2019:
+Summary of Board of Directors Attendance for the Year 2020:

 Name Position No. of Meetings Attended

-Cecilia C. Borromeo Chairman 10
+Cecilia C. Borromeo Chairperson 12

-Silvestre M.C.
-Punsalan Vice- Chairman 11

-Manuel H. Lopez Member 4

-Francisco C. Leonor Jr. Member 12
+Roberto U. Teo Vice- Chairperson 12

-Edward John T. Reyes Member 11
+Edward John T. Reyes Member 12

 Fritz M. Salazar Member 12

-Roberto U. Teo Member 12

 Conrado S. Miñano Jr. Member 12

 Leticia V. Damasco Member 12

-Virgilio M. Sangutan Member 8
+Virgilio M. Sangutan Member 12

-Nanziacino M. Dilay Member 6
+Nanziancino M. Dilay Member 12

-Alex V. Buenaventura Chairman 2

-D
+Edgar Crisanto R. Violan Member 10

+Michael P. Arañas Member 7

+Silvestre M.C.
+Punsalan Vice- Chairperson 5

+Francisco C. Leonor Jr. Member 8